ASN-PS11-TEAM44/ASN_PS11_TEAM44/README.md

 7. The invigilator can also proctor the students via video conferencing
 8. The invigilator can also decide to configure the test in such a way that violation of any test constraints or multiple violations of the same test constraints will lead to an immediate ending of the test.

+## Installation

+- `sh setup.sh`
+- 3 folders are created
+   - Online-Remote-Proctoring-AI
+   - Online-Remote-Proctoring-Backend
+   - Online-Remote-Proctoring-Frontend
+- To install the frontend, go to https://github.com/Sid200026/Online-Remote-Proctoring-Frontend
+- To install the backend, go to https://github.com/Sid200026/Online-Remote-Proctoring-Backend
+- To install the ai-platform, go to https://github.com/Sid200026/Online-Remote-Proctoring-AI

 ## Team Members

 ![Team Architecture](./assets/team.png)